PRINCE2 Change Control

 6. They may decide to prematurely close the project

-It therefore makes good sense to embed a process for managing change at the start of each project, and this must include a systematic approach that covers the identification, assessment and control of any changes that arise.
+It therefore makes good sense to embed a process for managing change – your PRINCE2 change control system at the start of each project, and this must include a systematic change control approach that covers the identification, assessment and control of any changes that arise.

-It is often misunderstood, but be objective of issue and change control procedures are not to prevent changes, but rather, to ensure that every change is first agreed by the relevant authority before it is implemented.
+It is often misunderstood, but be objective of issue and change control procedures are not to prevent changes, but rather, to ensure that every change is first agreed by the relevant authority before it is implemented within a PRINCE2 project.

-Therefore, a pre-requisite of affected issue and change control is the establishment of an appropriate configuration and management system which records baselines for the project products and ensures that the correct versions are delivered to the customer.
+Therefore, a prerequisite of affected PRINCE2 issue and change control is the establishment of an appropriate configuration and management system which records baselines for the project products and ensures that the correct versions are delivered to the customer.

 There is therefore a very close relationship between change control and configuration management, for this reason the change control administration normally takes place within your configuration management group.
 Within PRINCE2, configuration management is normally supplied from within Project Support.